 - The student should choose the course(s) as early as possible, ensuring that they understand the entry requirements. - All applications require a personal statement regardless of the subject area, and all applications for a creative, practice-based subject require a portfolio. - Once the student has applied, make sure they check their email inboxes regularly, including their junk mail, in case the institution needs more information. - 4.
-The student should upload all supporting documents as soon as they have them. - 5.
-There are six sections in all application forms: Personal Details; Choices; Education; Employment; Personal Statement and Reference(s).
-Plus, a Portfolio for a creative, practice-based subject.
+The student should submit all supporting documents as soon as they have them. - 5.
+There are six sections in all application forms: personal details; choices; education; employment; personal statement; and reference(s).
+There is an additional portfolio section for creative, practice-based subjects.